Grazie! Your submission has been received!

 #hand

-Joint contracture is a steady decrease in the amplitude of movements due to changes in soft tissues and other structures around them.
-This condition interferes with the performance of the usual actions and can significantly impair the quality of life.
+Joint contracture is a persistent decrease in range of motion due to changes in the soft tissues and other structures around the joint.
+This condition interferes with everyday activities and can significantly worsen quality of life.

 #hand